 - Apply for a graduate assistantship Apply to become a GA using your MyUNLV account.

 Get information about minimum stipends, doctoral stipend increases, appointment terms, and important payroll information for GAs.

-- Graduate Assistant Guidelines and Regulations (DOC)
+- Graduate Assistant Guidelines and Regulations (PDF)

 - Graduate Assistant Termination Appeal Form (PDF)